QIICR/DICOM4QI/results/seg/pixelmed.md

 **Steps to load DICOM SEG into Pixelmed image viewer:**

-  **1.** Convert image dataset into multiframe using script such as below:
+  **1.** Convert image dataset into multiframe using script such as below (parameters: input single-frame DICOM directory, and the directory for the output multiframe image):

 ```
 #!/bin/sh